Green Corridors FAQs

 2

 Methanol produced at Sustainability Precincts can be transported as a low carbon liquid fuel to refuelling stations.
-Methanol is an efficient hydrogen carrier and storage medium, with one tanker of methanol equivalent to 12 tankers of hydrogen gas.
+Methanol is an efficient hydrogen carrier and storage medium - one tanker of methanol holds the equivalent of 12 tankers of hydrogen gas.

-On site the containerised methanol is reformed to produce hydrogen or DC fast charge power capable to refuel or recharge vehicles or provide on demand renewable power.
+The containerised methanol is reformed onsite to produce hydrogen or DC fast charge power that can refuel or recharge zero emission vehicles plus provide on-demand renewable power.

 Can green corridors integrate with existing waste and refuelling infrastructure?